junksamiad/template-sender-engine/hld/phase-implementation-cycle-v1.0.md

 - ☐ All code committed and pushed to the repository
 - ☐ Pull request created for the phase branch
 - ☐ Phase review conducted and approved
-- ☐ New branch created for the next phase
+- ☐ New branch created for the next phase directly from current phase branch